barfs/LP-Works_PMX/README.md

 ## 3.)
 Running pmx.py

+Click on the button on the upper right area that says "<> Code" and click "Download ZIP" to download all of the files as one zipped folder.
+To download just `pmx.py`, click on the `pmx.py` file above or click [here](https://github.com/barfs/LP-Works_PMX/blob/main/pmx.py), then when looking at the page that displays the code, click on the "Download raw file" button in the upper right.

 There are several ways to run the program:

 * Right click `pmx.py`, hover over "Open with >", and click "Python" if the option is present.